 Matthew cites four Old Testament prophecies that make fulfillment look impossible.
 If you had lived in that day, you would have said, "How can Messiah be born in Bethlehem?
 Why are the mothers weeping in Ramah?
 Why does God call Him out of Egypt?
 And how can He call Him out of Egypt if He is born in Bethlehem?
 And, of all things, He's to be brought up in Nazareth to be called a Nazarene!
 How can it be?"
 Matthew gives all these prophecies with their fulfillment.
-He reminds them that Micah predicted the Messiah would be born in Bethlehem and records details of that event (see Matthew 2:1-6).
-He said there was weeping in Ramah as Jeremiah had said there would be (see Matthew 2:17, 18).
+He reminds them that Micah predicted He would be born in Bethlehem and records details of that event (see Matthew 2:1-6).
+He said that there was weeping in Ramah as Jeremiah had said there would be (see Matthew 2:17, 18).
 (Apparently old Herod drew a circle and said, "We'll kill every baby in the circle."
 Ramah was included, and there must have been a lot of babies there.)
-Also, Matthew records how God called Jesus out of Egypt as Hosea had predicted (see Matthew 2:15) and how He happened to be called a Nazarene as Isaiah said He would be called (see Matthew 2:22, 23).
+Also, Matthew records how God called Jesus out of Egypt as Hosea had predicted (see Matthew 2:15) and how He happened to be called a Nazarene as Isaiah had said He would be called (see Matthew 2:22, 23).

 Daniel gave that marvelous prophecy of the Seventy Weeks, which gives the time that Messiah would be cut off (see Daniel 9:24-26).
-All Israel should have been sitting on the curbstone in Jerusalem, waiting to receive Him as the Triumphal Entry came by.
+All Israel should have been sitting on the curbstone in Jerusalem waiting to receive Him as the Triumphal Entry came by.

 The Old Testament had even predicted the star.
-Old Balaam said, "A Star shall come out of Jacob" (Numbers 24:17).
-And the wise men came out of the East where Balaam had been, saying, "Where is He who has been born King of the Jews?
-For we have seen His star in the East and have come to worship Him" (Matthew 2:2).
+Old Balaam said, "There shall come a Star out of Jacob" (Numbers 24:17).
+And the wise men came out of the East where Balaam had been, saying, Where is he that is born King of the Jews?
+For we have seen his star in the east, and are come to worship him.
+(Matthew 2:2)

-It was Isaiah who made it very clear that Gentiles were going to be present: "And in that day there shall be a Root of Jesse" (Isaiah 11:10).
+It was Isaiah who made it very clear that Gentiles were going to be present: "And in that day there shall be a root of Jesse" (Isaiah 11:10).
 Oh, how accurate Isaiah is!
 Why didn't he say a root of David?
 He goes back to Jesse, David's father, because by this time there were no longer kings in David's line, but it was back in the peasant class as Jesse was.
 Isaiah also wrote:

-The Gentiles shall come to your light, and kings to the brightness of your rising. -Isaiah 60:3
+And the nations [Gentiles] shall come to thy light, and kings to the brightness of thy rising.
+(Isaiah 60:3)